The Ultimate Self-Confidence Checklist!

 Why do people have such an extraordinarily hard time with issues of self-confidence?

-To get a better handle on this problem let us take a look at some of the deep foundations of confidence in human life.
+To get a better handle on this problem, let us look at some of the deep foundations of confidence in human life.

-Whenever we have confidence in a person we believe that he will get the job done or that she will succeed.
+Whenever we have confidence in a person, we believe that they will get the job done or that they will succeed.

-When we believe in ourselves we believe that we have what it takes and that we will succeed in accomplishing the task at hand.
+When we believe in ourselves, we think we have what it takes and will succeed in accomplishing the task at hand.

-Anytime I have a belief that I will accomplish something, that belief is rooted in other more basic beliefs about what can be called my personal ability and my moral capability.
+Anytime I believe I will accomplish something, that belief is rooted in other, more fundamental assumptions about what can be called my ability and my moral capability.

 The Foundation For A Positive Self-Confidence.

-Whenever I believe of anything that I will do I must also believe the following: One I have the power to do it, two I have the skill, three I have the opportunity and four I have the practical knowledge.
+Whenever I believe in anything I will do, I must also think the following: One, I have the power to do it; two, I have the skill; three, I have the opportunity; and four, I have the practical knowledge.

-I also have to believe that I am morally capable of it and I am ethically open to the task.
-I also must have the heart, will and the determination to do it.
+I also have to believe I am morally capable and ethically open to the task.
+I also must have the heart, will, and the determination to do it.

-This provides us with something like a checklist for accessing the likelihood of finding confidence in a person and diagnosing a lack of confidence when it’s not to be found or when it’s lagging.
+This provides us with a checklist for assessing the likelihood of finding confidence in a person and diagnosing a lack of confidence when it’s not found or lagging.

 Self-Confidence – You Do Not Only Believe You Can Do Something You Know You Can Do It!

-Power operates on many levels, there is for example physical strength, political power, organizational power deriving from institutional status and less formally instituted forms of interpersonal power.
+Power operates on many levels: physical strength, political power, organizational power deriving from institutional status, and less formally instituted forms of interpersonal power.

 Any one or more of these types of power might be relevant to a particular task or a goal.

-Skill is something like a cultivated, habituated form of “know how”.
-An ability to use the power you have in an effective way, it is typically the result of relevant experience.
+Skill is something like a cultivated, habituated form of “know-how.”
+An ability to effectively use your power is typically the result of relevant experience.

-Although skill requires some degree of personal power for its cultivation it is possible to have a skill level far exceeding your organizational power to act, so power and skill are different things.
+Although skill requires some degree of personal power for its cultivation, it is possible to have a skill level far exceeding your organizational power to act, so power and skill are different.

 Skill To Do Comes of Doing.